 It would be her dad's record collection that 'accidentally' taught her about jazz.
 She hung upstairs in her room with Zepplin and the Doors, Aretha and James Brown while her parents hung downstairs with Monk, Sarah and MJQ.
 It would be her sleepless nights that had her downstairs digging through the stacks in the living room, looking for something to help her sleep.
 It wouldn't be until she was 27 years old that those nights of sub-conscious jazz chords would be revealed onstage in her primal journey through her first scat solo.

 Being a child of the 60's, television and radio were her gods.
 Television exposed her to the vaudevillian performers, comics, singers, musicians, dancers and entertainers becoming mentors and guides.
-Hers is an exciting live performance.
+She is a natural born entertainer.

 "This is a jazz singer of rare air.” says the International Music Review.